-Project Phase(s) Nature of Inter-related Effect Assessment Alone Inter-related Effects Assessment Project-lifetime Effect S Construction, O&M and decommissioning Reduction in access to, or exclusion from established fishing grounds within the Caledonia Offshore Wind Farm Following additional mitigation measures, impacts were assessed as being Not Significant in the construction, O&M and decommissioning phases.
+Project Phase(s) Nature of Inter-related Effect Assessment Alone Inter-related Effects Assessment Project-lifetime Effect Project-lifetime Effects Construction, O&M and decommissioning Reduction in access to, or exclusion from established fishing grounds within the Caledonia Offshore Wind Farm Following additional mitigation measures, impacts were assessed as being Not Significant in the construction, O&M and decommissioning phases.
 Loss or restricted access to fishing grounds is considered to be temporary during construction and decommissioning and long term during the operation and maintenance phase.
-Buoyed construction area around the entirety of Caledonia North as it is constructed, will lead to loss of access up to the point of commissioning in the operation and maintenance phase when it is also assumed the entirety of Caledonia North will not be accessed for fishing.
+Buoyed construction area around the entirety of Caledonia South as it is constructed, will lead to loss of access up to the point of commissioning in the operation and maintenance phase when it is also assumed the entirety of Caledonia South will not be accessed for fishing.
 The effects on commercial fisheries across the phases are not anticipated to interact in such a way as to result in combined effects of greater significance than the assessments presented for each individual phase.
 Construction, O&M and decommissioning Reduction in access to, or exclusion from established fishing grounds within the Export Cable Corridor Following additional mitigation measures, impacts were assessed as being Not Significant in the construction, O&M and decommissioning phases.
 As above.
 Construction, O&M and decommissioning Displacement leading to gear conflict and increased fishing pressure on adjacent grounds Following additional mitigation measures, impacts were assessed as being Not Significant in the construction, O&M and Fishing may be disrupted and displaced into other areas due to the loss of access during all phases of the project.
-Therefore, effects on commercial fisheries are not anticipated to interact in such a way as to result in combined effects of greater significance than the assessments presented for each individual phase.
+Similarly, for loss of access, in the floating section of Caledonia South, the level of displacement experienced is expected to increase incrementally up to the point of operation, when the entire floating section will not be accessed for fishing.
+Therefore, effects on commercial fisheries are not anticipated to interact in such a way as to